bryansplace/Cast-Immich-Kiosk/README.md

 - A Chromecast-compatible device on the same LAN.
 - Docker and Docker Compose.

-This project does not deploy or manage Immich or Immich Kiosk.
-Both must be running before you set this up.

 ---

-## Setting up Immich Kiosk (if not already running)
+## Setting up Immich Kiosk (if not already installed)

-If you don't have Immich Kiosk, the full installation instructions are at [docs.immichkiosk.app](https://docs.immichkiosk.app/installation/).
+If you have Immich Kiosk, skip this section.

-It is a powerful program with many options.
-Below is a quick installation guide to get up and running using a standalone Docker Compose file.
+Kiosk is a powerful program with many installation options.
+Below is a  installation guide to quickly get up and running using a standalone Docker-Compose file.

+The full installation instructions are at [docs.immichkiosk.app](https://docs.immichkiosk.app/installation/) which can be used to customise the display (eg, display clock, dates etc.)

-You will need an [Immich API key](https://immich.app/docs/features/api-keys) for Kiosk to access Immich.
+An [Immich API key](https://immich.app/docs/features/api-keys) is needed for Kiosk to access Immich.
 You can allow all permissions or include only [those required](https://docs.immichkiosk.app/installation/#api-key-permissions).

-Make a project folder to hold `docker-compose.yaml` and `config.yaml`:
+Make a project folder to hold `docker-compose.yaml`:

 ```
 mkdir ./immich-kiosk
 cd ./immich-kiosk
-mkdir ./config
 ```

 Create `docker-compose.yaml`: